SDGV2734/SS2025_SDA202_02230299/Practicals/Practical_4/Domain_design.md

 - **Value Object**:
   - An object that holds attributes but has no identity.
 Examples include the `PinImage` value object, which contains metadata but doesn’t have its own identity apart from the Pin.

-- **Service**:
-  - A domain service contains business logic that doesn’t naturally fit within an entity or value object, such as the `PinService` for creating, deleting, and managing Pins.

-- **Context**:
-  - A boundary around a set of related concepts in a domain.
-For example, the `UserContext` encapsulates everything related to users, while the `BoardContext` handles boards and pins.